phenopackets/phenopacket-tools/docs/constants.rst

 =========

 The phenopacket-tools library offers a selection of recommended and predefined OntologyClass objects for commonly used concepts.
-For instance, this is the code one would need to write using the native Protobuf frameworkto get an OntologyClass instance that represents the modifier ``Left``.
+For instance, this is the code one would need to write using the native Protobuf framework to get an OntologyClass instance that represents the modifier ``Left``.

 .. code-block:: java